 How do we adjust to the diagnosis?

 With time, the patient and loved ones will start to adjust to the cancer diagnosis.
 This is a time of change and action – everyone is getting used to the unexpected and scary situation that they now find themselves in.
 Even with all the activity, some people go through their days feeling numb and disengaged.
 Others may be sad, edgy, or angry.
 Emotions may change from minute to minute as everyone copes in their own way.
-Things may not feel settled for a long time, but there are appointments to keep, things to discuss, and plans to make.

 It’s important to get accurate, reliable information in writing to be ready when you or others must ask questions or coordinate care: